From design to development in 4 weeks. Creating a mobile and web MVP for an iconic brand

 Agile development within the Scrum framework

-As well as taking a lean startup approach, the project was delivered within a Scrum framework.
+As well as taking a lean startup approach, the product was delivered within a Scrum framework.
 Neil D’Souza became the Product Owner on the client side and although he was new to Scrum, the introductory sessions with the Boldare Scrum Master allowed him to quickly get the hang of it: prioritizing the backlog, feedbacking the team’s efforts, answering their questions and helping to alleviate the obstacles.

 An agile, iterative approach to product delivery is ideal in situations when time is scarce.
 The team delivers often, and working increments of the final product are presented with every sprint.
 The Product Owner is involved all the way, seeing the work in progress, and can change the priorities and scope of work with every sprint.
 This means that when the product goes live, it is exactly in line with the Product Owner’s vision.